Lanna International School

 LANNA was founded in 1993 to provide a British curriculum-based education.
 LANNA is licensed by the Thai Ministry of Education and has been fully accredited by the Western Association of Schools and Colleges (WASC) since 2002.
 LANNA's 800+ students in Pre-Nursery through Year 13 represent over thirty nationalities.

 LANNA is a member of the East Asia Regional Council of Overseas Schools (EARCOS).
 In 2005 LANNA also gained the status of becoming a Cambridge University International Examination Centre.
 In addition, LANNA is accredited by the International Students Admissions Test (ISAT), ONESOA, and since 2024, is the only British School in Northern Thailand to hold membership with the Federation of British International Schools in Asia (FOBISIA).

 LANNA offers its students the opportunity to gain an American High School Certificate, but also British qualifications in the form of Cambridge and/or Edexcel Pearson IGCSEs and Cambridge International AS and A levels.

-LANNA students also take part in extra curricular activities including community service, arts (visual arts, drama, music, school orchestra, school productions, debating), student-led groups, the International Award (akin to Duke of Edinburgh).
+LANNA students also take part in extracurricular activities including community service, arts (visual arts, drama, music, school orchestra, school productions, debating), student-led groups, the International Award (akin to Duke of Edinburgh).